What is innovation in business? Discover 12 strategies for business innovation, with examples of how big brands use them to stay ahead of the curve.

 What is innovation in business?

-Business innovation is when an organisation takes steps to create new value.
-This can be by introducing new processes, products or divisions, or by optimising existing ones.
+Simply put, business innovation is when an organisation takes steps to create new value.
+This could be by introducing new processes, products or divisions, or by optimising existing ones.
 It can also include changing business models.
-The overall aim of innovation in business is to generate higher profits, become more efficient and protect your business from competitors.
+The overall aim of innovation in business is to generate higher profits, become more efficient, and protect your business from competitors.

 Business innovation should form part of an organisation’s long-term growth strategy to make sure it embraces technical advancements and social change.
 By always evolving, companies can reduce the risk of becoming outmoded or irrelevant.